Ask a doctor about a prescription for DOXAZOSIN NEO STADA 8 mg PROLONGED-RELEASE TABLETS

-Doxazosina Neo Stada 8 mg Extended-Release Tablets EFG
+Doxazosina Neo Stada 8 mg prolonged-release tablets EFG

-Your doctor may have prescribed doxazosina because you have high blood pressure and it may increase your risk of suffering from heart disease or a stroke if not treated.
-The active ingredient in the tablets, doxazosina, belongs to a group of medicines known as alpha-1 blockers.
-These medicines work by widening blood vessels, making it easier for the heart to pump blood through them.
+Your doctor may have prescribed doxazosin for you because you have high blood pressure and it may increase your risk of suffering from heart disease or stroke if left untreated.
+The active substance of the tablets, doxazosin, belongs to a group of medicines known as alpha-1 blockers.
+These medicines work by widening the blood vessels, making it easier for the heart to pump the blood that circulates through them.
 This helps to lower high blood pressure and reduce the risk of heart disease.

-You may also have been prescribed doxazosina to treat the symptoms of benign prostatic hyperplasia (BPH).
-This condition means that the prostate, which is located just below the bladder in men, is enlarged.
+Also, you may have been prescribed doxazosin to treat the symptoms of benign prostatic hyperplasia (BPH).
+This disease means that the prostate, which is located just below the bladder in men, is enlarged.
 This makes it difficult to empty the bladder.
-Doxazosina works by relaxing the muscles around the exit of the bladder and the prostate gland, making it easier to empty the bladder.
+Doxazosin works by relaxing the muscles around the bladder outlet and the prostate gland, making it easier to empty the bladder.

-Doxazosina, which is in Doxazosina Neo Stada, may be authorized to treat other conditions that are not listed in this leaflet.
-Ask your doctor, pharmacist or other healthcare professional if you have any other questions and always follow their instructions.
+Doxazosin, which is in Doxazosina Neo Stada, may be authorized to treat other conditions that are not listed in this leaflet.
+Ask your doctor, pharmacist, or other healthcare professional if you have any other questions and always follow their instructions.

 Do not take Doxazosina Neo Stada: